dpsutton/resize-window/readme.md

 ## How to extend it ##
 There are a few things that you can do.
 There are customizable variables:
-- rw-coarse-argument (default: 5)
+- resize-window-coarse-argument (default: 5)
-- rw-fine-argument (default: 1)
+- resize-window-fine-argument (default: 1)
-- rw-allow-backgrounds (default: t)
+- resizewindow-allow-backgrounds (default: t)

 Any of these can be customized by using `customize-group RET resize-window` or by setting the appropriate variable in your init.el